GeorgeFerre/SyriaTel-Churn/Syria_Churn_Rate_README.md

 ## Business Problem

-Microsoft is looking to develop an internal film department and needs clarity on how to be the most successful in the movie industry.
-Microsoft has never created a movie before.
-Choosing the first movie to make in this department is critical to their success in the movie industry.
-Through our analysis of various sources, we took a look at movies that were released in the last 10 years to get an idea of how recent movies have performed.
-Given that, we are going to provide recommendations to Microsoft based on the following:
 ***
 * Syria Tel is a telecom company that provides service in United States
 * Churn rate of ~15%